Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 This wonderful sweet is made by filling puffed bread with pastry cream.
 Sometimes, this cream can be honey, Nescafe, or even saffron.

-Whatever it is, I am sure you also love any noon khamei.In some sources, the origin of this sweet is attributed to northern Italy but it has been prepared in Iran in the past.
+Whatever it is, I am sure you also love noon Khamenei.
+Some sources attribute the origin of this sweet to northern Italy, but it has been prepared in Iran in the past.

 cake yazdi